raphaelmansuy/code2prompt/README.md

 ## Acknowledgements

 Code2Prompt was inspired by the need to provide better context to LLMs when asking code-related questions.
-We would like to thank the open-source community for their valuable contributions and the developers of the libraries used in this project.
+We would like to thank the open-source community for their valuable contributions.

 If you have any questions or need further assistance, please don't hesitate to reach out.
 Happy coding!